Hello, my name is Nick Roberts.|

 I work on live events as a production manager and engineer.

-My work encompasses the full range of technical production - from a single microphone on a conference speaker to a complete sound, lighting and video package.
+My work encompasses the full range of technical production - including production planning, arranging infrastructure and on-site delivery.

-If you're putting on a show and need some help and advice from an experienced technician manager who speaks plain English, find out more here:
+If you're putting on a show and need an experienced, professional production manager who speaks plain English, find out more here:

 I'm an event organiser looking for production assistance